Carl H. Hermann: Later activities

-Life and achievements
+Legacy

 The symmetry notation introduced by Hermann and Charles-Victor Mauguin, which later became an international standard notation for crystallographic groups known as the Hermann–Mauguin notation or International notation.

-During World War II, he and his wife Eva Hermann-Lueddecke (1900 – 1997) helped many Jews hide and escape the Holocaust, for which he was imprisoned and sentenced to death.
-As he was an eminent scientist with influential friends, the sentence was never carried out.
-Hermann was an active Quaker and devoted much time to promoting international understanding.
+In 1976, for their work in saving Jews from the Holocaust, Hermann and his wife Eva were honored as Righteous Among the Nations by Yad Vashem.
+Eva Hermann wrote about the honor: "I am fully conscious of the fact that my late husband and I did nothing special; we simply tried to remain human in the midst of inhumanity."

 In August 1994, the German Crystallographic Society (DGK) established the Carl Hermann Medal, its highest distinction, for outstanding contributions to the science of crystallography.